NMBURobotics/vox_nav/README.md

 You can jog botanbot with RQT plugin, use `L/R` for giving angular speed and `D/R` for  linear speed.

 ## Botanbot
-Botanbot is a simple 4 wheeled , ackermann drived moile robot.
+Botanbot is a simple 4 wheeled , ackermann drived mobile robot.
 It is simulated under Gazebo with all required essential sensors in order to do outdoor navigation.
 The following table shows currently supported sensors.
 ### Sensor support for Botanbot
 | Sensor type | Topic Name(s) | Message Type | Update Rate |
 | :---: | :---: | :---: | :---: |